 We maintain a strategic risk register which is reviewed and updated at every board meeting.

 Good Law Project is primarily funded by members of the public through regular and one-off donations, as well as crowd-funded donations to cover the costs of specific litigation.
 We are incredibly grateful to all our supporters without whom we could not continue our work.
 Regular and one-off donations fund the core costs of our strategic litigation programme, including costs of legal staff who identify and develop our cases.
 They also cover our general running costs, including our financial management and administration, donor support and fundraising activities.
 For all grants and donations given for specific activities, the Good Law Project takes 10% to cover our core running costs.
 We are committed to transparency in our finances, and we accept donations and grants in accordance with the donations policy.
+We are hugely grateful to have received support from Avaaz, Joseph Rowntree Reform Trust, Lund Trust, Necessity, 38 Degrees, and Dale Vince, CEO of Ecotricity.

 Our accounts for the year to 31 January 2021 can be found here.
 We publish information about our finances in our annual report each year.
 Our 2020 annual report is available here.